sfkiwi/linked-list-typescript/README.md

 #### `LinkedList<T>#tail :T`

+Peek at the value at the tail of the list.
+This will not remove the value from the list.

 ```typescript
 let items: number[] = [4, 5, 6, 7];
 let list = new LinkedList<number>(...items);
 list.tail // => 7
 ```

-Peek at the value at the tail of the list.
-This will not remove the value from the list.

 #### `LinkedList<T>#length :number`

+Query the length of the list.
+An empty list will return 0.

 ```typescript
 let items: number[] = [4, 5, 6, 7];